alefesta/alefesta/README.md

   - #electron
   - #machinelearning
   - #kubeflow

+## Cool!
+What are you learning?

 - 🌱 I’m currently learning ...

   - #coding

+# Super!
+Open to collaborate?

 - 💞️ I’m looking to collaborate on ...

   - ideas
   - projects
   - innovation

+# Sounds great so how do I reach you?

 - 📫 How to reach me ...

-  - this is the first step leave an issue on this repo ;)
+  - this is the first step leave an issue [here](https://github.com/alefesta/alefesta/issues/new/choose)
   - twitter: @bringyourownai
   - email: afesta@alfweb.com
   - linkedin: https://www.linkedin.com/in/alefesta/